Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file
 naming file
 8-cwd_state
 script that writes into the file
+9-duplicate_last_line
+script that duplicates the last line of the file